ouven/scanndal/README.md

 Most libraries of this kind utilize an opcode engineering library like asm, bcel or javaassist and any logging tool and other frameworks.
-The most common case I used classpath scanning was when I wrote some kind of runners, which bring their own dependencies into the pool, so solving version clashes became daily business.
+The most common case, I used classpath scanning was, when I wrote some kind of runners, which bring their own dependencies into the pool, so solving version clashes became daily business.